sduslu/data-derp/development-environment.md

 4. To test an individual test function run `python -m pytest <path_to_test_xxx.py> -k <name_of_test_function>`

 ## Troubleshooting
 Sometimes pytest might not detect changes in your data-ingestion and data-transformation libraries.
-In those cases run:
+In those cases:
-    - `pip install -e ./data-ingestion/ ./data-transformation/`
-    - Alternatively, in VS Code's top menu: **View** > **Command Palette...**.
+    - From VS Code's top menu: **View** > **Command Palette...**.
 Type **Remote-Containers: Rebuild Container**

 ## Tips & Tricks
 1. To get the full path to any file, simply right-click on it and choose **Copy Path**